WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 ### What does the `Event` class do?

-The `Event` class represents an Event that all listeners will be given as the Event propagates through the system.
+The `Event` class represents an Event that all listeners will be passed as the Event propagates through the system.
 The reason it's an object, rather than a `string` is that it contains lots of information about the event, and it can be extended to add more info.
 The `Event` class requires a `type` argument that will set the `.type` of the event object.
 This is the most important piece of information as it determines which listeners get called.
 The `Event` class also